alyHusseinn/RideShare-Microservices/gateway/README.md

 The api gateway for the Mobility application.

 # Tasks
-1. The Api GateWay is a Nodejs application.
-2. It works as a reverse proxy for the microservices.
-3. Authenticate the user.
+- [x] Create a user management system
+- [x] Create a user authentication system
-4. Rate limit the requests.
+- [ ] Rate limit
-5. Route the requests to the appropriate microservices.
+- [x] Proxy requests to the microservices

 # Technologies Used
 1. Nodejs with Typescript